 Grant received a Bachelor of Architecture from the University of Notre Dame and a Master in Business Administration from The McDonough School of Business at Georgetown University.
 Grant is a registered architect, licensed to practice in Washington, DC, and currently serves on the Board of Directors of the District of Columbia Building Industry Association (DCBIA).

-As the founder of Urban Pace, a development services advisory firm, in 2001, Lynn was the only woman in the area to have had sole ownership of a major real estate corporation, residential or commercial, and capitalized on her firm’s success by selling to a multibillion-dollar company in 2016.
-Urban Pace is now owned by Berkshire Hathaway.
+As the founder of Urban Pace in 2001, a real estate services advisory firm, Lynn was the only woman in the DC area to have had sole ownership of a major real estate corporation, residential or commercial.
+She capitalized on her firm’s success by selling to a multibillion-dollar company in 2016; Urban Pace is now owned by Berkshire Hathaway.

 David has worked in the Washington, DC real estate market since 2004 and brings a well-rounded approach to project management and execution.
 Having led various asset management, property management, development and general contracting teams, Mr. Yampolsky understands the challenges and decisive decisions required to execute a successful real estate project through a holistic lens.
 His project experience represents a wide range of assets, from boutique multifamily renovations to larger mixed-use developments.
 Mr. Yampolsky received a Bachelor of Arts from Dickinson College.

-Mwangi has over a decade of experience leading highly-complex development projects from concept to construction.
-He uses his design and project management skill to solve conflicts in real time, allowing for both greater process efficiencies while maintaining quality design principles in every Community Three project.
-Mr. Gathinji received a Bachelor of Architecture from the University of Notre Dame and a Master in Architecture from Yale University.
+Mwangi has over 15 years of experience leading highly-complex development projects from concept through construction to stabilization.
+He uses extensive technical knowledge and project management skills to manage entitlement and development teams, resolving cost and construction challenges in real time to ensure greater process efficiencies while maintaining quality design principles in every Community Three project.

 Some of Community Three’s recent awards include: